sukheja-varun/angular-guidelines/naming-convention.md

 ## Variables

-1. Use **camelCase** when naming variables for objects, functions, and instances
+1. Use **camelCase** when naming variables for objects, functions, and instances.
     ```
     // bad
     let OBJEcttsssss = {};